Diamondbacks vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has 28 hits with nine doubles, seven home runs, 13 walks and 15 RBI.
+- Jorge Soler has collected 30 hits with nine doubles, nine home runs and 13 walks.
+He has driven in 20 runs.

-- Soler takes a three-game streak with at least one hit into this contest.
-In his last five games he is batting .350 with a double, two home runs, two walks and five RBI.
+- Soler has picked up a hit in four straight games.
+In his last five games he is batting .316 with three home runs, two walks and seven RBI.

 Soler Recent Games